top of page

 A. Hedgesville Hounds strives to depict each dog factually and honestly - and indeed, we are only able to do so because our foster care providers provide us with so much information.
 We work hard to write our dogs up with care, in a manner that we hope will only attract the individual YOU would want for your foster dog..

-B. Our adoption policy is based on a team process which involves great due diligence.
-No dog goes to a home which has not been personally home visited by one of our volunteers PRIOR to the applicant ever meeting your dog - in addition we do vet checks, and conduct what we call introductory phone calls.
+B. Our adoption policy is based on a team process, which involves great due diligence.
+No dog goes to a home that has not been personally home-visited by one of our volunteers PRIOR to the applicant ever meeting your dog.
+In addition, we do vet checks and conduct what we call introductory phone calls.
 In the case of first-time adopters, we require references as well.
-Our adoption application is extremely comprehensive, AND FOSTER CARE PROVIDERS ARE AN INTEGRAL PART OF THE ADOPTIVE DECISION PROCESS.
+Our adoption application is extremely comprehensive, AND FOSTER CARE PROVIDERS ARE AN INTEGRAL PART OF THE ADOPTION DECISION PROCESS.
 We place our dogs with great care, follow-up, AND.....

-C. Our adoption contract provides a safety net which means that if, for any any reason, a placement did NOT work out, despite everyone's best faith effort, the dog comes right back to us immediately.
+C. Our adoption contract provides a safety net, which means that if, for any reason, a placement does NOT work out, despite everyone's best faith effort, the dog comes right back to us immediately.

-In conclusion, please know that fostering an animal is a special calling - is not always easy - is usually a bit disruptive for the first couple of days - and it asks courage, humor, and generosity of spirit.
-We are certain that these qualities exist in abundance because we have had the privilege of witnessing them over and over - both in the extraordinary expressions of love evidenced by our fosters, and in the extraordinary expressions of love and trust evidenced by our dogs.
+In conclusion, please know that fostering an animal is a special calling.
+It is not always easy.
+It is usually a bit disruptive for the first few days.
+It takes courage, humor, and generosity of spirit.
+We are certain that these qualities exist in abundance because we have had the privilege of witnessing them over and over.
+We have seen extraordinary expressions of love by our fosters and by our dogs.

 The love you shared with your foster dog goes on to multiply when that dog is adopted.
-The courage you demonstrated in letting your foster dog go also made room for another wonderful dog in great need - so in rescue-math, it is not a loss, but a multiplication as well.
+The courage you demonstrated in letting your foster dog go also makes room for another wonderful dog in great need - so in rescue-math, it is not a loss, but a multiplication.

 Please consider fostering.
 We would love to welcome you to our team!